 The way out of this dark tunnel of mediocrity and corporate cringe is straightforward:

-If you have a colleague who happens to be blessed with a good taste in communication, let him or her have their say.
-If they aren’t afraid to put a stop to corporate cringe, they will.
-And you’ll all be better off for it.
+Speak up.
+Or, if you have a colleague who happens to be blessed with great taste, let him or her have their say.